The archive of the event website can be found here

 Niva Elkin-Koren Dean of the University of Haifa Faculty of Law & Founding Director of the Haifa Center for Law & Technology (HCLT)

-Dominic Pettman Associate Professor of Culture and Media at Eugene College and The New School for Social Research
+Timothy Pachirat Assistant Professor of politics at The New School for Social Research and Eugene Lang College